20 Insanely Cute Cafes in Paris

 La Closerie Des Lilas, which translates to enclosed in lilacs, is tucked behind lush greenery on a corner in Paris’s Montparnasse neighborhood.
 While the interior boasts vintage mosaic flooring and faux leather seats, the iconic enclosed terrace offers an escape.
 Completely shaded and covered in growing plants, the terrace is an ideal spot to grab a cafe and pastry.
 Their desserts are to die for and the cafe offers a full menu as well.

-Today, the cafe has preserved must of the spirit and aesthetic of the nostalgic Parisian past.
-Even if you only have only a few days to spend in Paris, make time to visit this one of a kind cafe.
+Today, the cafe has preserved most of the spirit and aesthetic of the nostalgic Parisian past.
+Even if you only have only a few days to spend in Paris, make time to visit this one-of-a-kind cafe.